 We have found that studying different arts simultaneously is a great way to develop.
 Each art seems to help the assimilation of the others.
 In time each student will naturally gravitate towards a specialty that fits their body type, training time, personality, life experience, etc. We emphasize that all the methods will be valid for some students at some time, and so all methods are explored.

 An overview of the Phases of the MKG Phase Program:

 You will learn to adapt to different opponents, styles, speeds and ranges.
-As your skills come together to represent the complete martial spectrum, you will improve your sense of distance, timing, rhythm and flow.
+As your skills come together to represent the complete martial spectrum.
 Bruce Lee’s JKD concepts and philosophy guide you through advanced levels of Kali, Jun Fan, Muay Thai, Mixed Grappling, Silat and Panantukan.
 The three levels of testing through Phase 3 will bring you to Phase 4.

-Phase 4: Body Changes/Functionalization (Advanced): In Phase 4 your training will really take hold in your body and your mind.
-These classes are non-stop action that flows through the spectrum of arts.
-Phases one through three have installed the necessary skills to train at the very highest levels.
+Phase 4: Body Changes/Functionalization: In Phase 4 your training will really take hold in your body and your mind.
+This phase is non-stop action that flows through the spectrum of arts.

 Phase 6: Positive use of the Art: This is the most rewarding phase of our system.
 You will be encouraged to find an outlet where you can use this art to help people in some way.
 Creative instructors have used this art in many different ways to benefit people and the community.
 From training the handicapped to helping people lose weight or just help out in the neighborhood, each advanced student finds some way to give back.